ankitrex/mockstagram/README.md

 <li><b>/start-main</b> - To start the is_suspicious process. <b>Not to be used directly.
 Just for debugging purposes.</b> Its already been replaced by a scheduler.</li>
 </ul>

-<h3> Endpoint response formats - https://github.com/ankitrex/mockstagram/wiki/JSON-Response-Examples </h3>
+<h4> Endpoint response formats - https://github.com/ankitrex/mockstagram/wiki/JSON-Response-Examples </h4>
+<h4> Database schemas and queries - https://github.com/ankitrex/mockstagram/wiki/Database-Schemas-and-queries <h4>